 How many times have you grabbed the ice cream from the freezer for a quick dessert, and suddenly found the chocolate sauce empty?
 Thanks to this easy microwave chocolate sauce, you can make homemade in just a few minutes with 4 ingredients you probably have on hand!

-Even if you don’t, there are a number of substitutions that will work, so you’re still probably going to be able to make something!
+I also love that there are a number of substitutions that work, so you’re still likely going to be able to make something even if you don’t have exactly the same things on hand.

-You can also scale up or down, so whether you’re making chocolate sauce for one, or preparing a batch to keep on hand, it’s convenient either way.
+This recipe scales easily up or down, so whether you’re making chocolate sauce for one, or preparing a batch to keep on hand, it’s convenient either way!

 Chocolate sauce is perfect for topping ice cream, fresh fruit, cakes and other baked items, and even for dunking and dipping!